balatstar/enumerable/README.md

 ## Getting Started <a name="getting-started"></a>

-To get started with the Morse Code Decoder, follow the steps below:
+To get started with the Enumerable, follow the steps below:

 ### Prerequisites